Whitey's Ice Cream: Present

 Whitey's Ice Cream is currently owned by Bob Tunberg's sons, Jeff and Jon Tunberg.
 They work side by side as co-owners of the company, and the title, president, remains open in honor of their late father, “The Quad-Cities Favorite Ice Cream Man”, who died in 1991.
 They currently operate nine locations in the Iowa and Illinois Quad Cities.
-They also maintain a retail stand at the TaxSlayer Center and Modern Woodmen Park during sporting events.
+They also maintain a retail stand at the Vibrant Arena at The MARK and Modern Woodmen Park during sporting events.
 Customers may also order the ice cream from Whitey's website, where it can be shipped anywhere in the continental United States.